SortableJS/Sortable/CONTRIBUTING.md

  2. Clone locally
  3. Run `npm i` in the local repo

-### Testing
- - To run the e2e tests in Chrome, use `npm run test`
- - Tests will be run automatically in continuous integration before your PR is merged

 ### Building

  - For development, build the `./Sortable.js` file using the command `npm run build:umd:watch`